MikeHopley/ftl-event-safety/index.md

 ## Other crew death events

 These events have more options, stages, or nuances.
-I'm leaving out obvious choices like "give up your crew member". <sup>No prizes for guessing what happens there</sup>
+I'm leaving out obvious choices like "give up your crew member".

 | Text cue | Crew death?* | Medical counter | Aide-memoire / notes|
 |----------|:-----------:|:---------------:|---------------------|